tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Inflationary currency: MoE rather than a SoV
 - Positive effect of inflation:
-	- encourages the purchasing of goods and services
+	- Encourages the purchasing of goods and services
 	- People with debt benefit from inflation
 		- eroding effect on total debt